Teradata/python-driver/README.md

 Creates a connection to the database and returns a Connection object.

-The first parameter is a JSON string or `None`.
+The first parameter is an optional JSON string that defaults to `None`.
 The second and subsequent arguments are optional `kwargs`.
 Specify connection parameters as a JSON string, as `kwargs`, or a combination of the two.

+When a combination of parameters are specified, connection parameters specified as `kwargs` take precedence over same-named connection parameters specified in the JSON string.

 ---